kt3k/docklift/README.md

 })
 ```

-Then, invoke the script with `docklift` command
+Then, invoke `docklift` command

-    docklift start-my-container
+    ./node_modules/.bin/docklift start-my-container

 The above command automatically find the `docklift.js` and executes the command in it.
 In this case it starts the container of the given name.

-    docklift kill-my-container
+    ./node_modules/.bin/docklift kill-my-container

-The above kills and removes the container of the name `my-container-XXXX`
+The above kills and removes the container of the same name `my-container-XXXX`

 # License